Table of Contents

 Can You Drink Tap Water in Bradenton?

-According the EPA’s ECHO database, from July 30, 2018 to Sept.
-30, 2021, Bradenton's water utility, BRADENTON CITY OF, had 0 violations of the Safe Drinking Water Act.
+According the EPA’s ECHO database, from April 30, 2019 to June 30, 2022, Bradenton's water utility, City of Bradenton, had 0 violations of the Safe Drinking Water Act.
 For more details on the violations, please see our violation history section below.
-This assessment is based on the BRADENTON CITY OF water system, other water systems in the city may have different results.
+This assessment is based on the City of Bradenton water system, other water systems in the city may have different results.

 While tap water that meets the EPA health guidelines generally won’t make you sick to your stomach, it can still contain regulated and unregulated contaminants present in trace amounts that could potentially cause health issues over the long-run.
 These trace contaminants may also impact immunocompromised and vulnerable individuals.